Read This First

 Prompt 1: Provide evidence that we are on an upward economic trajectory that will continue to provide ever-better career and lifestyle opportunities to global citizens.

-The section turns on Increasing Global Middle Class.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Increasing Global Middle Class in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Global Economic Expansion